saikishorechalumuri/yolo-v5-object-detection-/README.md

 specfic commands mentioned below should be executed Only when  once all theAcknowledgements steps are done :

+Install all the necessary librarys or acknowldgements once a new env created in Conda environmenet. make sure download all the acknowldgements in that specfic folder

 1)git clone https://github.com/ultralytics/yolov5  # clone
 (if cloning is problem download manually and specify the path in the conda env)